 - A. Benefit to Disadvantaged Communities.
-The benefit provided to the disadvantaged community affected by the project will be reflected in the score and scaled in relation to the severity of the disadvantaged community. - B. Need.
-Potential for increased walking and bicycling, especially among students, including the identification of walking and bicycling routes to and from schools, transit facilities, community centers, employment centers, and other destinations;

-- and including increasing and improving connectivity and mobility of non-motorized users. - C. Safety.
+The benefit provided to the disadvantaged community affected by the project.
+The score will be impacted by the project location in relation to the disadvantaged community, the severity, and the direct benefit the project will provide.
+Applicants will also, when applicable, explain how anti-displacement policies and actions are being implemented to discourage gentrification of the community being impacted by the project. - B. Need.
+Potential for increased walking and bicycling, especially among students, including the identification of walking and bicycling routes to and from schools, transit facilities, community centers, employment centers, and other destinations; and including increasing and improving connectivity and mobility of non-motorized users. - C. Safety.
 Potential for reducing the number and/or rate or the risk of pedestrian and bicyclist fatalities and injuries, including the identification of safety hazards for pedestrians and bicyclists. - D. Public Participation and Planning.
 Identification of the community-based public participation process that culminated in the project proposal, which may include noticed meetings and consultation with local stakeholders.
 Project applicants must clearly articulate how the local participation process (including the participation of disadvantaged community stakeholders) resulted in the identification and prioritization of the proposed project.
-If there is significant opposition to the project, applicants should summarize any major points of concern raised by the opposition and provide a response. - E. Scope and Plan Consistency.
-Evidence that the application, scope and plans are consistent with one another. - F. Implementation and Plan Development.
+If there is significant opposition to the project, applicants should summarize any major points of concern raised by the opposition and provide a response. - E. Scope and Plan Layout Consistency.
+Evidence that the application, scope and plan layout are consistent with one another and depict what is being proposed. - F. Implementation and Plan Development.
 Specific to applicants using the "plan" application form.
-Evidence that the plan will lead to implementation of the identified projects. - G. Context Sensitive Bikeways/Walkways and Innovative Project Elements.
+Evidence that the plan will lead to implementation of the identified projects. - G.Context Sensitive Bikeways/Walkways and Innovative Project Elements.
 The "recognized best" solutions appropriate for the local community context will be considered, and a description of the innovative features of the project.
 OR explain why the context of the project best lends itself to standard treatments/features. - H. Transformative Projects.
 Evidence of the transformative nature of the project will help to inform the score.
 In addition, applicants should address the potential for the project to support existing and planned housing, especially affordable housing. - I. Evaluation and Sustainability.
 How will the effectiveness of the program be measured and sustained after completion? - J. Cost-Effectiveness.
-A project's cost effectiveness is considered to be the relative costs of the project in comparison to the project's benefits. - K. Leveraging.
+A project's cost effectiveness is the relative costs of the project in comparison to the project's benefits.

+- K. Leveraging.
 Leveraging of non-ATP funds (excluding in-kind contributions) on the ATP project scope proposed. - L. Corps.
-Use of the California Conservation Corps or a qualified community conservation corps, as defined in Section 14507.5 of the Public Resources Code, as partners to undertake or construct applicable projects in accordance with Section 1524 of Public Law 112-141.
-Points will be deducted if an applicant does not seek corps participation or if an applicant intends not to utilize a corps in a project in which the corps can participate. - a.
-The California Conservation Corps can be contacted atp@ccc.ca.gov.
+Use of the California Conservation Corps or a certified local community conservation corps, as defined in Section 14507.5 of the Public Resources Code, as partners to undertake or construct applicable projects in accordance with Section 1524 of Public Law 112-141.
+Points will be deducted if an applicant does not seek corps participation or if an applicant intends not to utilize a corps in a project in which the corps can participate.
+An exception applies for applicants using the Plan application type. - a.
+General information and instructions for consulting with the Corps on ATP projects can be found at the California Conservation Corps website or at the California Association of Local Conservation Corps website.